chrismurrph/default-db-format/README.md

 A **false positive** is where `check` leads you think the state has attained 'default db format' when it has not.

 With a **false negative** issues will be reported, despite the fact that 'default db format' has been attained.

+For examples of **default db format** take a look at any of the source files in the `examples` package.
+Note that there are two types of map entries: refs and tables.
+The value of a ref entry is either an Ident or a vector of Idents.
+Table entries are where the actual data values are kept, using Idents to refer to other data values.
+The keys are easily recognisable because they are all `something\by-id`.

 ##### Internal version